Rufflewind/aur-packages/README.md

 ### Updating dependency trees of Cabal packages

-*Note: this has not yet been deployed.
-See `gitit` branch.*
+Install the pcakage manually with the updated deps:

+    cabal install --with-ghc=/usr/share/ghc-pristine/bin/ghc $my_package

-Install gitit manually with the updated deps, then freeze to obtain `cabal.config`.
+then freeze to obtain `cabal.config`.
 Copy this into your `PKGBUILD` directory and then run `../../upd-hs-src`.
 This will update `PKGBUILD` accordingly.
 It also does some minor tweaks to `cabal.config`, but that's a bit pointless atm because we don't really include `cabal.config` as part of the package.

 ## Google Font packages